-QWE must be confirmed by a solicitor of England and Wales or Compliance Officer for Legal Practice (COLP).
+QWE must be confirmed by a solicitor of England and Wales or Compliance Officer for Legal Practice (COLP) where it meets our criteria.
 They do not have to hold a practising certificate.

 It can be a solicitor that does not work for same organisation as the candidate but is willing to confirm.
 They will need to have: